prakritj/ds105_wallstreetbets/index.md

 In line with what we saw with sectors, there is a marked difference in performance between companies where r/WSB attempted to squeeze out short-sellers, and those where r/WSB tried to bet on true growth.

+_Short Squeeze Stocks_

 The case of the former is best represented by GME and AMC.
 For these, we observed a rapid increase in price _because_ of r/WSB investors.
 The reason for this is twofold: while these significant new investments would have increased the price directly, short-sellers also decided to liquidate their positions, increasing the price further.
-This occurred rapidly; GME stock price surged for example from less than $50 t more than $250 e beginning of February, and only for a very few days.
-The same happened to AMC with a stock price that rose from slightly more than 10$ in mid-May to more than 60$ in the first days of June.
-Ultimately, for GME and AMC, the collective action of r/WSB seems effective.
+This occurred rapidly; GME's stock price surged for example from less than $50 in January to more than $250 by the beginning of February.
+AMC's stock price rose from around 10$ in mid-May to more than 60$ in the first days of June.
+It is most obvious when viewing this graphically:

-However, for most stocks, this is not the case and r/WSB bets on growth.
-This strategy seems to be less effective, given the fact that most stocks are trending downwards in 2021.
-This is for example the case of PLTR, CLNE and WISH that have all performed poorly in 2021.One exception is TSLA that has significantly increased in 2021.

 |GME (GameStop) YTD|
 |:--:|